sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.common.rst

    * skip_submit: a flag that, when set to True, orders the engine to skip the submit/update steps (so no code will run, it will only upload the files and then retrieve/parse).

+   .. rubric:: Initialization

+   Recursively turn the `dict` and all its nested dictionaries into `AttributeDict` instance.

    .. py:attribute:: _default_fields
       :canonical: aiida.common.datastructures.CalcInfo._default_fields
       :value: ('job_environment', 'email', 'email_on_started', 'email_on_terminated', 'uuid', 'prepend_text', 'app...